 Periodical payment of pensions is fully taxable, similar to policies levied on an individual’s salary.
 However, if an individual opts for disbursement of the total amount post-retirement, its taxation policy may change.
 Government employees (including individuals employed in the armed force) will be exempted from all taxes during disbursal.

-Non-government employees may enjoy only partial tax exemptions till a certain amount.
-If gratuity is included with pension, one-third of the total amount is exempted, otherwise only half of the total fund is tax exempted.
+Non-government employees may enjoy only partial tax exemptions to a certain amount.
+If gratuity is included with a pension, one-third of the total amount is exempted, otherwise, only half of the total fund is tax exempted.